okfn/opendefinition/source/open-definition-2.1-dev.markdown

 The term **work** will be used to denote the item or piece of knowledge being transferred.

-The term **license** refers to the legal conditions under which the work is made available.
+The term **license** refers to the legal conditions under which the work is provided.
 Where no license has been offered the term refers to default legal conditions governing use of the work (for example, copyright or public domain).

 ## 1. Open Works